Burn Notice Characters

 Burn Notice TV character Eli Zamar played by Joel Swetow, photo

 An ex-Israli spy, now arms dealer who blackmailed and beat up a friend of Nate Weston in order to get him to not log their illicit flights running guns and armament.
 Michael Weston was able to steal their current inventory and convince them to leave the area.
-Current location: At large.

 Seen in episodes: 5